Judeo-Christian Council for Constitutional Restoration

-The Judeo-Christian Council for Constitutional Restoration is a conservative, religious organization formed in early 2005 that ran the website StopActivistJudges.org.
+The Judeo-Christian Council for Constitutional Restoration was a conservative, religious organization formed in early 2005 that ran the website StopActivistJudges.org.
 By February 28, 2013, the domain had expired and been acquired by a domain parking company.

-The council is descended from the Dallas Group.
-It is currently chaired by Rick Scarborough.
-The council's executive director is Philip Jauregui, former counsel to Chief Justice Roy Moore.
+The council descended from the Dallas Group.
+Rick Scarborough took the chairman position.
+The council's executive director was Philip Jauregui, former counsel to Chief Justice Roy Moore.
 In April 2005, Scarborough was quoted as saying that his group was needed because of, "Activist judges...(whose) distortions of the Constitution have brought us abortion-on-demand, purged religious symbols from public places, made our schools faith-free zones, created a so-called right to homosexual sodomy and threatened 'one nation under God' in the pledge of allegiance.
 Now, judges seem intent on imposing same-sex marriage by fiat."
 According to the group's website, "Each progressive step down the road to the secularization of America has come not through a referendum of the people, or an act of their elected representatives, but rather at the stroke of a judge’s pen."